eformat/openshift-observability/README.md

 - Log analysis
 - Tracing

-We will examine some opensource tools to perform these functions as part of a Proof of Concept atop OpenShift.
+We will examine some tools to perform these functions as part of a Proof of Concept atop OpenShift.

 ## Monitoring Stack